Adhra10/Healthcare-Diagnostics-And-Treatment/README.md

 # 🩺 AI-Powered Healthcare Assistant

-An intelligent and interactive Python-based healthcare assistant that predicts possible diseases based on symptoms, suggests treatments, shows health-related visualizations, and supports multilingual voice responses.
+An intelligent and interactive Python-based healthcare assistant that predicts possible diseases based on symptoms, suggests treatments, shows health-related visualizations, and supports multilingual & voice responses.
 It also simulates IoT health data like heart rate monitoring.

 ---

 ## 🚀 Features

 - ✅ Symptom-based disease prediction using Machine Learning
-- 🗣️ Voice response in English, Tamil, or Hindi using `pyttsx3`
+- 🗣️ Voice response in English using `pyttsx3`
 - 🌐 Multilingual translation of results using Google Translate
 - 📊 Health visualizations:
   - Fever temperature trend graph